Skip to main content

 • $515 in Richmond, BC

-Know that earthquake insurance doesn’t come with a standard flat rate deductible.
-An earthquake insurance deductible is typically between 2-20% of total damages.
-If you have a $300,000 house, expect to be out of pocket between $6,000-$60,000.
-The deductible range will depend on the structure, age, and location of your home.
+Note that earthquake insurance does not come with a standard flat-rate deductible.
+An earthquake insurance deductible is typically between 2% and 20% of the total damages.
+If you have a $300,000 house, expect to be out of pocket between $6,000 and $60,000.
+The deductible range will depend on your home's structure, age, and location.

 Is it worth getting earthquake insurance?